web3privacy/web3privacy/README.md

 - [Ghost](https://ipfs.ghostbyjohnmcafee.com/#/) - Proof of Stake privacy coin to help make you nothing but a "ghost" when transacting online ([GitHub](https://github.com/ghost-coin))
 - [BlackHat Coin](https://blackhatco.in) - Privacy focused decentralized cryptocurrency providing truly anonymous untraceable transactions based on PoS consensus and zk-SNARKs data protection protocol ✨️ZK ([GitHub](https://github.com/BlackHatCoin))
 - [Basic Attention Token](https://basicattentiontoken.org) - Making Crypto and DeFi accessible and useable for everyone (powered by Brave)
+- [Discreet](https://discreet.net) - Discreet is a game-changing cryptocurrency with a sharp focus on total privacy and blistering speed ([GitHub](https://github.com/DiscreetNetwork))

 ## Infrastructure
 - [DarkFi](https://dark.fi) - DarkFi is a new Layer 1 blockchain, designed with anonymity at the forefront.
 It offers flexible private primitives that can be wielded to create any kind of application ([GitHub](https://github.com/darkrenaissance/darkfi))